Paying Only the Minimum Feels Like a Lie

 - You’re always doing something

-- You’re never getting anywhere
+- You’re never seeing relief

 - You start questioning yourself